 Porsche Cayenne E-Hybrid reliability & safety

-It’s hard to judge the Cayenne E-Hybrid for reliability since too few Porsche owners took part in the latest edition of our sister title Auto Express' Driver Power survey for the brand to be rated, but generally Porsche has a good reputation.
+It’s hard to judge the Cayenne E-Hybrid for reliability, since too few Porsche owners took part in the latest edition of our sister title Auto Express' Driver Power survey for the brand to be rated, but generally Porsche has a good reputation.

-In terms of safety, it seems cynical in the extreme to ask extra for road sign recognition and adaptive cruise control on a car costing £70,000, but the Cayenne did at least pass Euro NCAP independent safety evaluation with flying colours, as you can see from the score above.
+In terms of safety, it seems cynical in the extreme to ask extra for road-sign recognition and adaptive cruise control on a car costing £70,000, but the Cayenne did at least pass Euro NCAP independent safety evaluation with flying colours, as you can see from the score above.

 Porsche Cayenne E-Hybrid reliability & problems